Anwarvic/anwarvic.github.io/my_collections/_machine-translation/SB-NMT.md

 [sb-nmt](https://github.com/wszlong/sb-nmt).

-SB-NMT architecture is the same as the standard Transformer with the exception that the decoder has a **[Synchronous Bi-directional Attention]{.ul}** sub-layer instead of the Multi-head Self-attention one which enable the decoder to predict its outputs using left-to-right and right-to-left decoding simultaneously and interactively, in order to leverage both of the history and future information at the same time.
+SB-NMT architecture is the same as the standard Transformer with the exception that the decoder has a <u><strong>Synchronous Bi-directional Attention</strong></u> sub-layer instead of the Multi-head Self-attention one which enable the decoder to predict its outputs using left-to-right and right-to-left decoding simultaneously and interactively, in order to leverage both of the history and future information at the same time.